heggiedavid/pipico/README.md

-# pipico
+# README

-RPi Pico / RP2040 stuff
+A general dumping ground for all of the Pico / RP2040 crap I'm playing with.

+Sometimes they may even work.